cleytonmessias/cleytonmessias.github.io/source/about/index.markdown

 **Dude, but if you're a brazilian, why this blog is written in English?**

 For SEO purposes!
-Even brazilian developers are used to search in content in english.
+Even brazilian developers are used to search content in english.

 **Tell me more about Trustvox**